 The Cold Hard Truth About Improper Cold Chain Management

-Historically, cold chain logistics has been a complicated problem to get on top of.
+Historically, perishable supply chains and cold chain logistics have been a complicated problem to get on top of.
 One reason is the changing conditions that any mobile cargo is subject to.
 Tracing cold chain transportation has always been difficult, and there were often multiple blind spots between warehouses or suppliers and their buyers.
 During transit, unexpected delays could occur due to traffic, poor weather, or even personal issues affecting staff.
 These were tracked subjectively, with no real way to ensure accurate information, especially considering it is generally in the driver’s best interests to report favorably on the cargo.
-Even with the best will in the world, manual temperature logging is known to be inaccurate, and prone to errors due to forgetfulness or haste.
+Even with the best will in the world, manual logging of temperature range is known to be inaccurate, and prone to errors due to forgetfulness or haste.

 On a more global scale, regulations around cold chain management change all the time, and can influence the ability to compliantly transport, store, and manage the cold chain.
 Even with one consistent standard to keep to, fluctuating temperatures is a real problem, especially when cargo is moved from one vehicle to another, or changes hands.
 Without visibility into the temperatures en-route at every stage, these can go unnoticed, and impact the quality of the produce being moved.
 To help keep cargo at the right ultra-low temperatures, some vendors will pre-chill their freight, but for buyers to be confident that these practices are being kept to, they still need greater insight and visibility than is often provided.

 Putting Your Fears on Ice – IoT and Cold Chain are a Great Match